 Covington village is a utopia, but the film opens with a tragedy, the death of 7 year-old Daniel Nicholson, and the question: “Did we make the right decision to settle here?”
 The villagers have chosen to sequester themselves from “the Towns,” which are “wicked places where wicked people live.”
-In doing so, however, they have also cloistered themselves from modern medicines that could have prevented injustices like the untimely death of Daniel Nicholson.
+In doing so, however, they have also cloistered themselves from modern medicines that could have prevented injustices like the death of a child.

-Toward the end of the film, Lucius finds himself in the same position young Daniel had been in prior to the beginning of the film: he is in need of medicine from the Towns, without the application of which, he will die.
+Toward the end of the film, Lucius finds himself in the same position as young Daniel: he is in need of medicine from the Towns; without them, he will die.
 The difference, however, is that Lucius has been intentionally and maliciously stabbed.
 He is the victim of a crime rather than of ‘natural’ illness or accident.

 And it is this distinction that ultimately causes Elder Edward Walker (William Hurt) to grant the request he and the other Elders had denied Lucius at the beginning of the film.
 He sends his daughter Ivy (Bryce Dallas Howard), who is physically blind but spiritually sighted, into the Forest to get what they need from the Towns.